Cosmic Ray Observatory |

 |

-The High Energy Physics group is operating the observatory (muon and neutron counters) to record cosmic ray data like many other observatories around the world.
-The data are collected at the World Data Centers.
-The data from the Hafelekar are sent to World Data Center A on Solar-Terrestrial Physics (Boulder Colorado), B (Moscow/Russia) and C2 (Tokyo/Japan).
+Until 2003 the High Energy Physics group was operating the observatory (muon and neutron counters) to record cosmic ray data, like many other observatories around the world.
+The data were collected at the World Data Centers.
+The data from the Hafelekar were sent to World Data Center A on Solar-Terrestrial Physics (Boulder Colorado), B (Moscow/Russia) and C2 (Tokyo/Japan).

 Further links on V.F.
 Hess and Cosmic Rays: